-Subsequently, the requester appealed the Ministry's decision concerning the Highway 407 Concession and Ground Lease Agreement, including the Ministry's fee.
-In turn, this office opened Appeal PA-010057-1 to deal with the requester's appeal.
-407 ETR also appealed the Ministry's decision, and that appeal was incorporated into Appeal PA-000302-1.
+Subsequently, the requester appealed the Ministry's decision, including the fee.
+In turn, this office opened Appeal PA-000417-2 to deal with the requester's appeal.
+One of the third parties, 407 ETR Concession Company Limited (407 ETR), also appealed the Ministry's decision, and accordingly, Appeal PA-010054-1 was opened.

-This order will address the issues raised in both Appeals PA-000302-1 and PA-010057-1.
+This order will address the issues raised in both Appeals PA-010054-1 and PA-000417-2.

-A Notice of Inquiry was sent to the Ministry, 407 ETR, 407 International Inc. and the affected parties, initially.
+A Notice of Inquiry was sent to the Ministry, 407 ETR, 407 International Inc. and the other affected parties, initially.
 In response, only the Ministry and 407 ETR submitted representations.
 The Ministry's representations were forwarded to the requester in their entirety, together with the non-confidential portions of 407 ETR's representations.
-The requester did not make any submissions.
+The requester also submitted representations.
 The Ministry's representations were then forwarded to 407 ETR and the non-confidential portions of 407 ETR's representations were sent to the Ministry for reply.
-In turn, both the Ministry and 407 ETR, submitted reply representations.
+In turn, both the Ministry and 407 ETR submitted reply representations.